On This Page

 Machu Picchu served as the summer home for the Inca king.
 By summer home, we mean an entire city, complete with temples and universities.

-A perfect city in seemingly the middle of nowhere, perched on a mountaintop, surrounded on all sides by other mountains.
+A city in seemingly the middle of nowhere, perched on a mountaintop, surrounded on all sides by other mountains.
 Let that sink in.

 Unfortunately, we learned that the USA obtained all the artifacts from Machu Picchu once it was rediscovered after the Inca people mysteriously disappeared.
 ALL OF THE ARTIFACTS.
 We agreed to return them all within 3 years but still have not done so all these years later despite them being sacred to the Inca people.
 They are currently located at Yale University in Connecticut.